hhenrichsen/henrichsen.dev/packages/site/src/content/lecture/sb03/Lecture 01 - Intro.md

 ## Syllabus Overview

 You all are free and encouraged to call me Hunter.
-You can reach my by email at hunter.henrichsen@gmail.com, or I am also on the Sandbox slack.
-I prefer Slack, but will stay on top of both during the week.

 For office hours I'm planning on doing open office hours where anyone can drop in from 6 to 8 PM on Tuesday and Thursdays, and Calendly for anything else,